 My first serious DSLR was the Nikon D80 which I loved using and it was soon accompanied by a wide series of lenses.
 I then progressed to the Nikon D750 full frame DSLR which is a fantastic camera.

 Up until about 2012 my taste in photography was wide ranging and included taking landscape, portraits and transport photographs.
 My passion however is documentary and street photography.
 I have always endeavoured to record as I was going about my photography and still do to this day.
 Although street photography can take many forms, it is the documentary element that interests me most.
 In 2019 I produced my first photo-book entitled "Mother Glasgow" and some of the images it contains can be seen in my My Galleries.
 This was followed up with a Zine version.
 In 2020 I produced another two photobooks and Zines entitled "The Glasgow Celtic Way" and "AcumfaeGovan".
 All of these can be purchased using the Publications link above.
 Individual prints can also be purchased using the Print Sales link also above.

 In 2019, in order for me to try and progress with my documentary/street photography, I decided to end my association with Nikon equipment and purchase a Fujifilm 100X-F camera which is my first mirror-less camera and I am enjoying using it as it is so discrete on the streets.
 I have recently supplemented this with the purchase of the excellent Fujifilm X-T3 and some lenses.

-I hope what I have chosen to include in my portfolio of photography interests you, and if you want to contact me please use the form contained in the Contact Me section.
+I hope that what I have chosen to include in my portfolio of photography interests you, and if you want to contact me please use the form contained in the Contact Me section.